thinkshout/feeding-texas/get-involved/hunters.md

   - 2
 permalink: /get-involved/hunters/
 ---
-Help us provide healthy protein while promoting environmental stewardship!
+Help us fight hunger and promote environmental stewardship!

-Hunters for the Hungry coordinates Texas hunters, meat processors and hunger relief agencies to provide over nine million servings of lean venison annually to hungry families.
+Hunters for the Hungry provides over nine million servings of lean venison annually to hungry families.
 Through the program, hunters can donate legally tagged, field-dressed deer at [participating meat processors](list).
 For a nominal fee, the processor will prepare and package the venison for distribution to local hunger relief agencies such as food banks and food pantries.

 **How you can help:**